dgfitch/glsl-experiments/README.md

 Work in progress.

+The main tool I'm using is [uniform.c](uniform.c), which pipes a tap-tempo `u_beat` uniform and an audio amplitude `u_amp` amplitude into glslViewer.

 If you want to learn how to use this stuff, or how GLSL works, I recommend [The Book of Shaders](https://thebookofshaders.com/) where you can learn and experiment right in your browser.
 (Chrome probably works best?)
-[Gibber](http://gibber.cc/) is also a whole bundle of fun, only a browser needed.
+[Gibber](http://gibber.cc/) is also a whole bundle of fun, only a browser needed to learn GLSL and make generative music along with it.

 ## Shows